GatherPress/gatherpress/docs/developer/blocks/hookable-patterns/README.md

 A new created venue will have the following blocks prepared by default:

-- A block-pattern named `gatherpress/venue-template`

-    #### This pattern contains the following blocks by default
+- A block-pattern named `gatherpress/venue-template`, which contains the following block by default:

     - `gatherpress/venue`